 my teaching journey

-Training under yogahaven owner, Allie Hill, yoga teacher training was a life changing experience for me, as it led to the decision to end my 13 year career as a senior consultant for a global recruitment business and to embark on a new career as a freelance yoga teacher.
-I began teaching in February 2018, initially one-to-one and small group classes, before being offered regular teaching slots at yogahaven in Birmingham.
-I now teach hot yoga basics, vinyasa flow and fusion styles of yoga to classes of up to 40 students at yogahaven’s studio in central Birmingham, alongside one-to-one, small group and corporate classes in and around Birmingham.
+Training under yogahaven owner, Allie Hill, yoga teacher training was a life changing experience for me, as it led to the decision to end my 13 year career as a senior consultant for a global recruitment business and to embark on a new career as a yoga teacher.
+I began teaching in February 2018, initially one-to-one and small group classes, before being offered regular teaching slots at yogahaven's Birmingham and Solihull studios.
+I now teach a huge range of yoga classes, from one-to-one and corporate yoga classes online, to in-person private classes and groups of up to 30 at yogahaven in Birmingham.

 I teach women and men of all ages and abilities, from complete beginners to experienced yoga practitioners and everyone in between.
 I truly believe that yoga is for everyone, and I try my best to teach in a way that feels inclusive and accessible.
 But don't take my word for it - head to my student feedback page to see what my students have to say about my classes.